November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 A split screen showing code snippets from different programming languages, illustrating classes and structures.

-C++: nearly identical keywords
+C++: keywords are similar

-C#: a clear value/reference split
+C#: explicit value/reference split

 Rust: ownership and safety